 In accordance with the Higher Education Act (HEA) as amended, any Title IV or HEA program funds received by UAT will be disbursed to the eligible student's tuition account by the third business day following the receipt of funds.
+Students receive a Web Alert in their online portal that advises them that funds have been disbursed to their account.
+This alert provides directions to students on where they can view disbursement details and their right to cancel part or all of the disbursement.
+Students have 30-days to cancel all or part of the disbursement by contacting the Financial Aid Department.
 Should a student be deemed ineligible for said funds, those monies will be returned promptly to the source program or lender.

-In accordance to U.S. Department of Education requirements, Title IV, HEA loan information for students and parents will be submitted to the National Student Loan Data System (NSLDS) which is accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
+In accordance with U.S. Department of Education requirements, Title IV, HEA loan information for students and parents will be submitted to the National Student Loan Data System (NSLDS) which is accessible by guaranty agencies, lenders and schools determined to be authorized users of the data system.